Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Face-to-face interaction network

 \section{Face-to-face interaction network}

-The data used for analysis in this study is mobility data acquired from global positioning system of cell phones.
-From the mobility data, we construct a face-to-face interaction network and calculate network features, and analyze the community structure.
+We used mobility data acquired from the global positioning system (GPS) of the cell phones in Kyoto City, Japan.
+We describe methods to construct a face-to-face interaction network using the data, analyze the basic network features and community structure, and identify persistent communities over the data period.